andrewjli/travelsmartlondon/README.md

 # TravelSmart London 2.0 #
-Server-side program for the TravelSmart London platform.
+This is a rewrite of the server-side program for the TravelSmart London platform.

 ## Installation ##
 Clone the repository to your workspace.